Manishdodiya01/PROJECTS/MOVIE-RECOMMENDER SYSTEM/REDME.md

 ## Data Sources

-- **MovieLens Dataset:** The project uses the MovieLens dataset for movie information and ratings.
+- **TMDB 5000 Movie Dataset:** The project uses the TMDB 5000 Movie Dataset for movie information and ratings.

 ## File Structure